supalarry/fillit/README.md

 ## Allowed pieces
 The input file containing tetris pieces can contain following pieces.
 Furthermore, each piece needs to be 4x4 square consisting of dots and hashes.
+The input is validated.
+Thus, invalid input would be rejected.

 ```
 ....
 ..##